galsegal/galsegal.github.com/_posts/2013-06-21-better-searches-in-logentries.md

 	[Stock] AND /action=buy

 The / stands for partial search.
-Basically it means you treat each search term as a standalone search and combine it the conditions.
+Basically it means you treat each search term as a standalone search and combine it with the conditions.

 ##Summary
 Logging is one of the foundations of good programming.
 We need to do it well and have a good set of tools to analyze them.
-This improvement is pretty awesome IMHO and answers a real need in the developer's life - Good job!
+This improvement is pretty awesome IMHO and answers a real need in the developer's life.

-Give it a go and if you have more tips let me know.

 Happy logging!